WickedJester89/justynK/Multiplayer.md

 All games are encrypted and password protected.

-See https://github.com/diasurgical/devilutionX/wiki/DevilutionX-diablo.ini-configuration-guide#Network for configuration options
+See [diablo.ini Network section](https://github.com/diasurgical/devilutionX/wiki/DevilutionX-diablo.ini-configuration-guide#Network) for configuration options.

 ## Does it work with Battle.net?

 Battle.net is a service provided by Blizzard.
-We are not associated with them, so we have not worked on intergrating with their service.
+We are not associated with them, so we have not worked on integrating with their service.